ycz425/git-net/README.md

    ```bash
    python main.py
    ```
 3. Visualize the graph and analysis results in your browser.
+Click on user nodes to generate recommendations.
+4. Explore other algorithms and functions in ```graph.py```.

 ## Future Plans
 - Enhanced visualizations with more interactive features.
 - Integration with advanced machine learning models for recommendations.
 - Scalability improvements for handling large datasets.
-- Web interface for easier interaction with the graph and analysis tools.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.